Schedule Your Free Consultation

 Michigan employers face rising healthcare costs that challenge business sustainability and employee well-being.
 Preventive care and wellness incentives offer a proven approach to reduce healthcare costs by encouraging early detection and healthier lifestyles among employees.
 CFH Insurance Consultants, a licensed Michigan employee benefits broker, has extensive experience designing wellness benefit packages tailored to Michigan’s regulatory environment and workforce needs.

 Michigan employers must ensure their wellness programs comply with state and federal regulations, including ACA requirements for non-discriminatory wellness incentives and HIPAA rules protecting employee health information.
 CFH Insurance Consultants helps Michigan businesses across Grand Rapids, Detroit, Lansing, and Oakland County implement HIPAA-compliant wellness incentive programs that include biometric screenings, Employee Assistance Programs (EAP), and gym membership reimbursements.
+Our designs also account for compliance with Michigan’s Earned Sick Time Act (ESTA) and leverage MIOSHA recommendations for workplace health.

 By leveraging local expertise and regulatory knowledge, CFH Insurance Consultants supports Michigan employers in creating effective employee wellness incentives that reduce healthcare costs while enhancing workforce health and productivity.